Dalvany/dalvany-image-panel/README.md

 Options that allow to choose how the image will be displayed :

+* Auto fit : compute the width and height of image in order that the serie fit in the entire panel.
+Enabling this option will disable `Image width` and `Image height`.
 * Image width : the width of the image.
 This option support variable (beware that it needs to be a number)
 * Image height : the height of the image.
 This option support variable (beware that it needs to be a number)
 * Single fill : if the query have a unique result, allow to fill the panel instead of using width and height above